hski-github/spotfire-sankey-diagram/README.md

 <img src="https://github.com/hski-github/spotfire-sankey-diagram/blob/main/examples/US%20Elections%20Sankey%20Diagram.png?raw=true" width="70%">

 The data used for this visualization comes from [Hardvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/42MVDX) containing constituency (state-level) returns for elections to the US presidency.
-The data preparation contains a couple of steps to filter and pivot the data to get it in the right shape for the Sankey diagram like above.
+See below for the required data preparation.

 Because the Sankey diagram also supports marking, you can create a detailed table visualisation then listing the actual state names and electoral votes to give you more details.

 <img src="https://github.com/hski-github/spotfire-sankey-diagram/blob/main/examples/US%20Elections%20Sankey%20Diagram%20with%20Marking%20and%20Details.png?raw=true" width="70%">

-The data set for the Sankey diagram required one row per state.
-See also here [examples/US Elections 2012 2016 2020.csv](https://github.com/hski-github/spotfire-sankey-diagram/blob/main/examples/US%20Elections%202012%202016%202020.csv)
+The data set for the Sankey diagram required one row per state and columns for the different elections.
+See here [examples/US Elections 2012 2016 2020.csv](https://github.com/hski-github/spotfire-sankey-diagram/blob/main/examples/US%20Elections%202012%202016%202020.csv)

 To create the Sankey diagram im Spotfire